 Although many B2B marketers believe in the efficiency of webinars, many don’t use this marketing tool structurally.
-To get more insight in the power of webinars SPOTONVISION recently presented a webinar about this matter.
+So to get more insight into the power of webinars SPOTONVISION recently presented a webinar about this matter.
 What could be concluded from the poll?
-42% of participants has followed a webinar before but never organized one.
+42% of participants have followed a webinar before but never organized one.
 So there is work to be done!
-During the webinar about webinars various questions were asked.
-In this blog post we will give an overview of these questions and matching answers.
+During the webinar about webinars, various questions were asked.
+In this blog post, we will give an overview of these questions and matching answers.

 1. What sort of turnout can you expect?